InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ```

 note:
-Oh, its calling the makefile in docker/
+This test is calling the Makefile in the docker directory and asserting that it returns successfully.

 ---